Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Taxonomy of NLP in Education Domain

 \section{Taxonomy of NLP in Education Domain}

-Systems built on the basis of NLP applications and equipped with NLP techniques could perform as empowered AI tutoring, which enhances the teaching and learning experience of students, teachers, parents, or tutors.
-With the systems, students are able to get access to private tutoring and extra support outside the classroom, which avoids increasing the workload of their teachers.
+Systems built on the basis of NLP applications and equipped with NLP techniques could perform as empowered AI tutoring, which enhances the teaching and learning experience of students and teachers.
+With the systems, students are able to get access to private tutoring and extra support outside the classroom, which avoids increasing the workload of teachers.

 We first demonstrate an overview of NLP for education in Figure~\ref{fig:significance}, where the systematic frame of relevant NLP techniques and their corresponding outcomes are displayed.
 The data sources are significant as the fundamental supports for subsequent analyses and applications.
-Generally, we could obtain educational data from textbooks, syllabus, exams, and curricula materials, which may contain behavioral data of students, exercise questions, and guidance signals of error correction and so on.
-From the perspective of teaching subjects, the data resources cover subjects like chemistry, math, linguistics, computer science and so on, which could support applications in different subjects.
-Given the raw data resources, we could conduct processing and analysis (e.g., knowledge graph construction~\cite{wright:2022bioact}, information extraction~\cite{khodra:ice2011}, information retrieval~\cite{schmitt:hci2022}, knowledge alignment~\cite{li:icalt2023}) to extract the key information from massive data and organize them in structured knowledge graphs (e.g., EduKG\footnote{\url{https://edukg.cn/team}}), databases (e.g., WordNet\footnote{\url{https://wordnet.princeton.edu/documentation}}) and lists, which could be applied to various downstream applications.
+Generally, we could obtain the data from textbooks, syllabus, exams, and curricula materials, which may contain behavioral data of students, exercise questions, guidance signals of error correction, and so on.
+From the perspective of teaching subjects, the data resources cover subjects like chemistry, math, linguistics, computer science, and so on, which could support applications in different subjects.
+Given the raw data resources, we could conduct processing and analysis (e.g., knowledge graph construction, information extraction, information retrieval, knowledge alignment) to extract the key information from massive data and organize them in structured knowledge graphs (e.g., EduKG\footnote{\url{https://edukg.cn/team}}), databases (e.g., WordNet\footnote{\url{https://wordnet.princeton.edu/documentation}}) and lists, which could be applied to various downstream applications.
 Upon the well-organized data, NLP tasks are applied (e.g., question answering, question construction, automated assessment, and error correction) to form high-level applications to serve teachers and students in real-world scenarios.
 Grammarly\footnote{\url{https://app.grammarly.com}}, Gauthmath\footnote{\url{https://www.gauthmath.com}}, CodeSubmit\footnote{\url{https://codesubmit.io}}, AutoQG~\footnote{\url{https://autoqg.net}}, and EduChat\footnote{\url{https://www.educhat.top/}} are possible educational products and demonstrations developed based on these NLP applications.